 10. Contractual flows shall be allocated across the twenty-two time buckets in accordance with their residual maturity, with days referring to calendar days.

-11. All contractual flows shall be reported, including all material cash-flows from non-financial activities such as taxes, bonuses, dividends and rents.
+11. All contractual flows shall be reported, including all cash-flows from non-financial activities such as taxes, bonuses, dividends and rents.
+Cash-flows from non-financial activities shall be reported in the corresponding time bucket where they fall due.
+These cash flows shall be excluded from the maturity ladder where they fall due after 5 years from the reporting reference date.

 12. In order for institutions to apply a conservative approach in determining contractual maturities of flows, they shall ensure all of the following: